SLieve/technicalgrimoire/_games/tempered-legacy.md

   <div id="interacting"></div>
 </div>

 ## Want more?
+Get the Zine!

-Tempered Legacy is an ongoing project.
-We're constantly adding stuff to the generators, tweaking the details, and updating the rules.
-Join [the Mailing List](https://gumroad.com/technicalgrimoire/follow) to get updates about the upcoming **Tempered Legacy Zine**:
+The Zine includes a tone of example Tempered Weapons with strong themes and histories as well as tools for using these weapons in your adventures.

-- Pre-made weapons written by Fiona Geist, Ash Mchallan, Johnny, Madeline, and more amazing designers.
+- Over a dozen pre-made weapons written by Fiona Geist, Ash Mchallan, Johnny, Madeline, and more amazing designers.
 - The Many Origins of Tempered Metal
-- Rules for Tempered Armor
+- Rules for Tempered Armor by Dave Cox
-- Tempered Coin Stock Market (TempCoin)
+- Tempered Coin Stock Market
 - Advice on using Regrets to improve your prep and engage your players.
-- And more!
+- and more!

 **Thanks to:**